 Merino wool, on the other hand, stays odor-free.

-These Smartwool tights also have a zippered pocket in the back to store keys, gels, or a small phone.
 While they are pricier than standard tights (due to merino wool’s higher cost), we feel they are worth paying a little extra.

 - Very warm

 - Great feel, especially for wool